 So if you're not sure about Apple TV+, we'd recommend starting out with a monthly subscription.
 If you like it, you can upgrade to a yearly subscription later on.
 That way, you'll avoid wasting money if it turns out that this streaming service isn't right for you.

 Apple TV+ has some good things going for it.
 Lots of its recently-released shows and movies, like Severance and CODA, have been critical darlings, and they've got a lot of great content coming out in the next few months.

 Overall, it has some of the best original content out there.
 But that's also a big problem with Apple TV+.
 It just doesn't have that much to watch.
 If you're a frequent binge-watcher, you'll find that you've exhausted its content library within just a few months.

 The price, while still a little expensive for what you get, also hasn't gone up since Apple TV+ launched -- while competitors like Netflix, Hulu, and Disney+ have all raised prices within the last couple of years.
 Apple TV+ also doesn't have ads, unlike Peacock and Paramount+.

 Still, Apple's policy of not supporting Android is frustrating, Apple+ doesn't have that much content, and the "needs-work" user interface and occasionally-sluggish streaming experience mean that it's hard to recommend wholeheartedly.

 So, what do we think?
-Sign up for a free trial.
-If you like what you see, sign up for a month-to-month subscription.
+Sign up for a month long subscription.
+If you like what you see, keep it for as long as you’d like.
 And once you (inevitably) run out of content, cancel your Apple TV+ subscription -- and come back when there's something new to watch in a year or two.

 Sam Cook • Author